Valentina Centeno: Political career

 Valentina Centeno started working for the ministry of sports as local coordinator in May 2021 then as under secretary in November 2021.

 On 20 August 2023, she was elected as a member of parliament of the National Assembly for the fourth legislative period at the 2023 Ecuadorian general election.
 She is affiliated with National Democratic Action and she is the group's leader in the National Assembly.
 As such, she led a coalition to support the government of the Ecuadorian president Daniel Noboa.
-She was electeds the president of the permanent commission for Economic, Productive and Microenterprise Development.
+She was elected the president of the permanent commission for Economic, Productive and Microenterprise Development.
 Other members of the commission include Diego Martín Franco Hanze, Mabel Méndez and Mishel Mancheno.